brittlewis12/witness-budgets/witness-budgets-v3.md

 ## Who This Is For / What We Need From You

 **AI Safety Researchers:**
-- Consider: When formal verification is needed, prefer C0–C2 formulations (executable witnesses improve automation)
+- Consider: When formal verification is needed, prefer C0–C2 formulations—executable witnesses improve automation
-- Try: Budget-tracking your formal benchmarks, measure automation differences
+- Try: Budget-track your formal benchmarks and measure automation differences

 **Formal Methods Community:**
 - Try: Run the budget linter on a library subfolder, report violations and refactoring opportunities
 - Contribute: Help design the instrumentation and CI integration

 **Constructive Mathematics Community:**
-- Help: Design quantitative API signatures (explicit moduli, rates, bounds) for applied results
+- Help: Design quantitative API signatures with explicit moduli, rates, and bounds for applied results
 - Formalize: Target C0–C2 versions of key applied theorems with extractable content

 ---